simonw/til/google-sheets/datasette-sql.md

 I've been experimenting with ways to fetch data from Datasette and display it in Google Sheets.

-I've found two patterns that work so far.
-The first uses a "named function" but can only fetch from public Datasette instances.
-The second uses App Script and can fetch from API-key protected instances as well.
+I've found three patterns that work so far. `importdata()` and "named functions" can only fetch from public Datasette instances.
+Apps Script can fetch from API key protected instances as well.

 ## Using IMPORTDATA()

 The easiest way to get this up and running doesn't involve any custom sheets functions at all.
-The [IMPORTDATA()](https://support.google.com/docs/answer/3093335?hl=en) default function can fetch any CSV data from a URL and load it into the sheet - and Datasette [exports CSV]() by default.
+The [IMPORTDATA()](https://support.google.com/docs/answer/3093335?hl=en) default function can fetch any CSV data from a URL and load it into the sheet - and Datasette [exports CSV](https://docs.datasette.io/en/latest/csv_export.html) by default.

 - https://latest.datasette.io/fixtures/roadside_attractions.csv - the CSV data for the [roadside_attractions](https://latest.datasette.io/fixtures/roadside_attractions) table.
-- https://latest.datasette.io/fixtures/-/query.csv?sql=select+pk%2C+name%2C+address%2C+url%2C+latitude%2C+longitude+from+roadside_attractions - a SQL export of a database query, in this case one that returns all rows from that table
+- https://latest.datasette.io/fixtures/-/query.csv?sql=select+pk%2C+name%2C+address%2C+url%2C+latitude%2C+longitude+from+roadside_attractions - a SQL export of a database query, in this case one that returns all rows from that table.

 Either of these URLs can be used in a Google Sheets cell like this: